Systemic racism still festering inside city's courts, Black judges say during legislative hearing

 Councilman Kenyatta Johnson called Fox’s absence “unacceptable” and indicative of court leadership’s disregard of the institutional racism and other issues that were detailed in the report.

-Fox also is the chairwoman of the Administrative Governing Board First Judicial District of Pennsylvania, which is made up of judges tasked with overseeing court management.
+Fox also is the chairwoman of the Administrative Governing Board of the First Judicial District of Pennsylvania, which is made up of judges tasked with overseeing court management.

 “I find it baffling that they would not be here to testify or at least listen to the issues that have been raised and have not been addressed,” Green said.